 6. The customer purchases a faulty or incorrect product.

 When a customer purchases a faulty or incorrect product, most times they'll ask for a refund or product exchange.
-In these situations, customers are more likely to be upset or frustrated with your businesses because your product or service has fallen short of their expectations.
-As a customer service rep, your job is to curb this frustration by assuring customers that your brand is still capable of meeting their needs.
+These situations will probably upset or frustrate customers because your product or service has fallen short of their expectations.
+As a customer service rep, your job is to curb this frustration by assuring customers of your brand’s capability to meet their needs.

 This is one scenario where an apology is typically appropriate.
 There aren‘t many excuses you can make for delivering a broken or incorrect product, and if you want to salvage the customer relationship, it’s better to apologize and admit your mistake.

 This is your time to shine as a customer service rep because your response will influence customer churn.
-If you make the customer feel like this is a one-time mistake, then they'll be more likely to stick with your business moving forward.
-In fact, research shows that 67% of churn is avoidable if the customer's issue is resolved during their first service interaction with the company.
+If you make the customer feel it’s a one-time mistake, then they'll be more likely to stick with your business.

 Customer Service Role Play Script

-Customer: "Hi, I received this product yesterday, but when I opened it, it had a huge crack down the center of it.
-What are you going to do about this?"
+Customer: “Hi, I received this product yesterday, but when I opened it, it had a huge crack down the center.
+What are you going to do about this?”

 7. The customer needs to be transferred to another rep.

 Depending on how your service team operates, you may have to transfer customers to different employees at your organization.
-In which case, it's important to know how to hand off these conversations in a smooth and seamless way.
+In which case, it's important to know how to handle these conversations in a smooth and seamless way.

-For starters, you should tell customers why you need to transfer them.
-Remember, some people don't like being put on hold and they may ask why you can't solve the problem for them instead.
-In these situations, you should explain why your teammate is best suited to resolve their issue and what they'll do for them that you can't.
-While you don't want it to look like you're passing the buck, you should make it clear that your colleague is the best resource for finding a solution.
+For starters, tell customers why you need to transfer them.
+Remember, some people don‘t enjoy being put on hold and they may ask why you can’t solve the problem.
+In these situations, explain why your teammate is best suited to resolve their issue and what they‘ll do for them that you can’t.
+While you don‘t want it to look like you’re passing the buck, clarify that your colleague is the best resource for finding a solution.

 Customer Service Role Play Script